skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **unpaired_elec** *(double)* - Default: *0.0*

   Number of unpaired electrons.
-For example, put two into **unpaired_elec** for calculation of triplet state.
+For example, put two into **unpaired_elec** for calculation of triplet ground state.

 \